-This is an opportunity to revisit rescue skills appropriate for a Coach Award coach, practice these skills and develop a range of options to effect efficient rescues in appropriate craft in a variety of conditions.
+This is an opportunity to revisit rescue skills appropriate for an SUP Open Water Coach, practice these skills and develop a range of options to effect efficient rescues for SUP in a variety of conditions.
 The session can be individualised to meet needs but the students must leave with a clear idea of what will be expected at assessment as well as an increased range of rescue options, along with incident management awareness.